 - Click Microsoft Teams.

-- Click Upload Bot.
+- Back on the Microsoft Teams Setup page in SecurityCoach, click Review Permission.
 When you click this button, a Microsoft 365 login page will display.

-- If your organization allows only specific applications in Microsoft Teams, continue to the steps in the Managing Permissions in Microsoft Teams section below.
-If your organization allows any applications in Microsoft Teams, you can start using the integration.
+- If your organization allows only specific applications in Microsoft Teams or if you encounter a policy permissions issue, continue to the steps in the Managing Setup Policies in Microsoft Teams section below.
+If your organization allows any applications in Microsoft Teams, continue to the Using the Integration section below.

 To allow the SecurityCoach application, follow the steps below:

-- Log in to your Microsoft Teams admin center as a global admin.
+- Log in to your Microsoft Teams admin center.

 Using the Integration